Existence, uniqueness and characterisation of vector-valued absolute minimisers for a second order $L^\infty$-variational problem: Introduction

 These require the function $X\mapsto AX:X$ to be either convex or rank-one convex, respectively.\\ In the above, the symbol \textquotedblleft:" denotes the scalar product between matrices, more explicitely for any $X,Y\in\R^{N\times n}$ we write $AX:Y:=A^{\alpha\beta}_{ij}X^i_\alpha Y^j_\beta$, and $|X|$ stands for the Frobenius norm of $X$.
 Notice that the Legendre condition is stronger than the Legendre-Hadamard one.
 Moreover, $A$ is symmetric if $A^{\alpha\beta}_{ij}=A^{\beta\alpha}_{ji}$, or equivalently if

 The goal herein is to prove existence and uniqueness of global minimisers of \eqref{E infty} given first order Dirichlet boundary conditions on $\partial \Om$.
 In addition, we will show that they satisfy a certain system of PDE's.
 This will generalise the main result in \cite{KM}, achieved by the second and third appearing author, where they considered the scalar case involving the Laplace operator, namely when $N=1$ and $A=I_{n\times n}$. \\ Before entering into the details of our main result, we briefly describe the mathematical context of our problem.
 We are dealing with a vectorial second order problem in the $L^\infty$-Calculus of Variations, a field initiated by Aronsson in \cite{A}.
 His pioneering work on the scalar first order case has been well developed by now, and most challenges have been thoroughly analysed and understood (see \cite{Kbook} for a survey reference).
 More recently, in \cite{K1}, the second author approached the vectorial case, which turned out to be more involved and intriguing than the scalar one.
 For this reason, a complete theory is still far from reach.
 The situation is very similar in the higher order case, recently started in \cite{KM,KP2}.
-Without any pretension of being exhaustive, we refer also to \cite{K1,K2,K3,K4,K5,K6,KM1} for a glimpse of the literature on vectorial first order problems and to \cite{DK,KP1,KM2,KM3} for higher order ones.\\ Now we proceed to specify the setting of our problem.
+Without any pretension of being exhaustive, we refer also to \cite{K1,K3,K4,KM1} for a glimpse of the literature on vectorial first order problems and to \cite{DK,KP1,KM2,KM3} for higher order ones.
+Furthermore, some interesting work in this field, relevant to the content of this paper, appears in \cite{AP,BDP,BK,KZ,MWZ,PWZ,PZ,RZ,RZ1}.\\ Now we proceed to specify the setting of our problem.
 Let us first state the assumptions on the function $F$.
-We assume that $F:\Om\times\R^N\to\R$ is a Carathéodory function such that, for almost every $x\in\Om$, $F(x,0)=0$, $F(x,\cdot)$ is of class $C^2$ and strictly convex.
+We assume that $F:\Om\times\R^N\to\R$ is a Carathéodory function such that, for almost every $x\in\Om$, $F(x,0)=0$, $F(x,\cdot)$ is of class $C^2$.
 Moreover, we suppose that there exists $c>0$ such that